westlake-autolab/westlake-autolab.github.io/_pages/join_us_policy.md

 Compensation and Benefits:

-- Salary interviews for visiting personnel and visiting students.
+- The salaries of visiting personnel and visiting students are determined through discussion.

 ## We can offer: